NaohiroTamura/cross-sms-aarch64.sh/README.md

 2. install aarch64 OpenHPC Development Components into SMS x86_64 file system

-Heading title hereinafter refers to the section of OpenHPC 1.3.8 (11 June 2019) [CentOS 7.6 aarch64 Install guide with Warewulf + Slurm][4].
+Heading title hereinafter refers to the section of OpenHPC 1.3.9 (12 November 2019) [CentOS 7.7 aarch64 Install guide with Warewulf + Slurm][4].

-Please notice that the section number of [CentOS 7.6 aarch64 Install guide with Warewulf + Slurm][3] is slightly different from [CentOS 7.6 x86_64 Install guide with Warewulf + Slurm][2].
+Please notice that the section number of [CentOS 7.7 aarch64 Install guide with Warewulf + Slurm][3] is slightly different from [CentOS 7.7 x86_64 Install guide with Warewulf + Slurm][2].

-[4]:  https://github.com/openhpc/ohpc/releases/download/v1.3.8.GA/Install_guide-CentOS7-Warewulf-SLURM-1.3.8-aarch64.pdf "CentOS 7.6 aarch64 Install guide with Warewulf + Slurm"
+[4]: https://github.com/openhpc/ohpc/releases/download/v1.3.9.GA/Install_guide-CentOS7-Warewulf-SLURM-1.3.9-aarch64.pdf "CentOS 7.7 aarch64 Install guide with Warewulf + Slurm"

 ### 3.1 Enable OpenHPC repository for local use

-The ohpc-release package has been already installed onto CentOS 7.6.1810 container.
+The ohpc-release package has been already installed onto CentOS 7.7.1910 container.
 Please take a look at Dockerfile.centos7.

 ### 3.2 Installation template